~ affiliate links used ~

 School Nurse Summer Checklist

-Every school district is different, but many school nurses don't actually get "the entire summer off"- sad, but true.
-For instance, I am paid to work ten extra days during the summer.
+Every school district is different, but many school nurses don't get 'the entire summer off'—sad, but true.
+For example, I am paid to work ten extra days during the summer.
+Eight of those days are assigned, and I can schedule the other two myself.

 TOP TEN SUMMER TO-DO FOR THE SCHOOL NURSE

 - Incoming Charts- I work in a public high school setting.
 Upon entry, each student receives a "school health chart".
-I fill these charts with forms I receive from the "feeder schools".
-I take time to look over the information for any students with chronic health conditions and make a note for future use.
+I fill these charts with forms I receive from the "feeder schools"; making sure to take time to look over the information for any students with chronic health conditions and make a note for future use.
 Most of our immunizations are imported via a Skyward "dump".
 The remaining ones get manually entered prior to the beginning of the year (hopefully).
 How do you keep track of health forms for your individual students?
 The school health charts I use are created with a manila folder and a 5x8 index card- both with stickers including:

 - Last Name, First Name MI